sweta4b/emojis-interpreter/README.md

 Browse your emoji by name.
 It translate your plain text into emoji.
 * here is the link https://tmf9bb.csb.app/

-### how it works
+### How it works
-* Enter the emoji name, Or click on any emoji name.
+* Enter the emoji name, or click on any emoji name.
 * The emoji will shown below the search bar.<br/>

    ![image](https://user-images.githubusercontent.com/110299602/208474408-3d6161a0-8c7d-4a64-9a18-103b25c37106.png)